major macro economic indicators

 Last update : February 2019

-For transactions of high value, payments are made through a national interbank network called SEBRA (Electronic bank of the republic) It uses a system of real time settlement.
-SEBRA turns use two systems CEDEC (Check Clearing System) and CENIT (National Electronic interbank compensation.).
-For low payments cash and check are used primarily, although the use of electronic payments has had high growth in recent years.
+Bank transfers are rapidly developing in Colombia.
+SWIFT bank transfers are becoming a very popular payment method for international transactions.
+For transactions of high value, payments are made through a national interbank network called SEBRA (Electronic Bank of the Republic) It uses a system of real time settlement.
+SEBRA turns use two systems CEDEC (Check Clearing System) and CENIT (National Electronic IntTerbank Compensation).
+For low-value payments, cash and cheque are primarily used.